BRINGING YOUR DESIGN TO LIGHT

 What is Karma?

-I want to take some time to explore the feedback to my question, “What do you think might be going on here?” and we’ll begin by getting on the same page with an understanding of karma.
+I want to take some time to explore the feedback on my question, “What do you think might be going on here?”
+We’ll begin by getting on the same page with an understanding of karma.
 According to Hinduism, karma is the reaping of what was sown previously – in the current life and/or a previous one, and perhaps even several previous ones.
-It’s a cosmic principle that you will not ultimately get away with stealing what rightfully belongs to another, especially those things which are needed to keep that person alive (food, clothing, shelter, funds) and which also enable their well-being (education, reputation, health) such that they are able to live the life they agreed to and have a right to live.
+It’s a cosmic principle that you will not ultimately get away with stealing what rightfully belongs to another, especially those things which are needed to keep that person alive (food, clothing, shelter, funds) and which also enable their well-being (education, reputation, health) such that they can live the life they agreed to and have a right to live.
 Stealing someone’s foundation of support is akin to stealing their life force and can be akin to murder (where all choice is removed).
-It is a major tear in the matrix of both personal and universal balance that must be repaired by being paid back at some point.
+It is a significant tear in the matrix of both personal and universal balance that must be repaired by being paid back at some point.
 No one really has a choice about eventually returning what does not belong to them.
-You may get away with putting it off for several lifetimes, but the irresistible force behind the immovable demand for balance through restoration will compel you, sooner or later, to do the right thing.
-Whether you want to or not.
+You may get away with putting it off for several lifetimes, but the irresistible force behind the immovable demand for balance through restoration will compel you, sooner or later, to do the right thing whether you want to or not.

 Karma is magnetic.
-When you are in the vicinity of someone to whom you owe restoration (or who owes you) you will feel drawn to them.
-Often you will feel an overwhelming attraction.
+When you are in the vicinity of someone to whom you owe restoration (or who owes you), you will feel drawn to them.
+Often, you will feel an overwhelming attraction.
 The intensity is not easily dismissed.
-This is necessary in order to create the relationship that will provide the opportunity for resolution of past painful interactions.
+This is necessary to establish a relationship that will allow you to resolve past painful interactions.
 Note that there is also attraction with dharmic agreements (but perhaps without the burning intensity of karma), such as teaming up to perform a mutual task.
 Follow the yellow brick road as it were, and the purpose of the connection will eventually be revealed.
-In both cases there is a mysterious pull that you will want to explain as “that person is really interesting” or “that person is really attractive” or “they have something to offer that I’ve been looking for.”
-In any case, your karma has hooked you – or your dharma is calling.
+In both cases, there is a mysterious pull that you will want to explain as “that person is fascinating,” or “that person is attractive,” or “they have something to offer that I’ve been looking for.”
+In any case, your karma has hooked you—or your dharma is calling.

 Unemployment as Prima Facie Evidence of Karma